ethicalhackeragnidhra/USB-Tracker/README.md

 ```
 PS C:\XXX\XXX\XXX\XXX> .\usbtracker.py -uu
 USBTracker alpha
-2015 - Alain Sullam
+2015 - Sysinsider

 USBTracker it's a free tool which allow you to extract some USB artifacts from a Windows OS (Vista and later).
 You must execute USBTracker inside a CMD/Powershell console runnnig with administror privileges to be able to dump some
 log files artifacts.

-USB device(s) know by this computer :
+USB device(s) known by this computer :
 =====================================

 CdRom&Ven_HL-DT-ST&Prod_DVDRAM_GP08NU20&Rev_1.00